Cabuyao: Liberation period

-On the morning of September 21, 1944, the people of Cabuyao were surprised to hear the sound of American airplanes going to Manila for bombing operations.
-It was on January 1, 1941, that American forces, part of the 7th Army Corps under Gen. Krueger, arrived at Cabuyao.
+On the morning of September 21, 1944, the people of Cabuyao were surprised to hear the sound of American airplanes flying to Manila for bombing operations.
+On January 1, 1941, that American forces, part of the 7th Army Corps under Gen. Krueger, arrived at Cabuyao.
 The first group of American soldiers was led by Capt.
 Brown, who made their camp at the church compound (Patio).

 Before the arrival of joint American and Philippine Commonwealth army soldiers to Cabuyao, the town was under the control of guerrilla under the leadership of Col. Nicolas Soriano.
 Thus, no military encounter occurred.
-The Americans readily established provisionary government called the Philippine Civil Affairs Unit (PCAU) where Mr. Enrique Hemedes was appointed as head.
+The Americans readily established provisionary government called the Philippine Civil Affairs Unit (PCAU) where Enrique Hemedes was appointed as head.
 The office was responsible for the distribution of food and clothing to the needy people of Cabuyao but with priority to the evacuees coming from nearby towns.

-When the arrival by the local Filipino troops of the 4th, 42nd and 47th Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary in Cabuyao was taken from the town municipalities and aiding by the local guerrillas and the U.S. troops against the Japanese.
+After the arrival of the local Filipino troops of the 4th, 42nd and 47th Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary in Cabuyao was taken from the town municipalities and aiding by the local guerrillas and the U.S. troops against the Japanese.

-Mr. Emilio Tanchico replaced Mr. Enrique Hemedes.
-Mr. Tanchico was responsible for restoring the operations of the municipal government of Cabuyao such as the Office of the Treasurer, Office of Police, Postal Office and Communication and other offices.
-Mr. Nicolas Limcaoco then replaced him in the middle of 1946 and served until 1947.
+Emilio Tanchico replaced Hemedes.
+Tanchico was responsible for restoring the operations of the municipal government of Cabuyao such as the Office of the Treasurer, Office of Police, Postal Office and Communication and other offices.
+Nicolas Limcaoco then replaced him in the middle of 1946 and served until 1947.

-The first thing Mr. Nicolas Limcaoco did was to establish peace and order in the locality.
-There were so many loose firearms because of the recent war, which led to robberies, theft, killing and other criminal offenses.
+The first thing Limcaoco did was to establish peace and order in the locality.
+There were many loose firearms because of the recent war, which led to robberies, theft, killing and other criminal offenses.
 He hired 10 "terong" (toughies) coming from the mountainous areas of Cabuyao and appointed them as policemen.
 Criminality was lessened and peace and order was maintained during that time in Cabuyao.